One Toke Over The Line, Sweet Jesus

 Long lost 3rd verse

 "One Toke Over The Line" became a Top 10 hit in 1971, and was largely responsible for introducing Brewer & Shipley to the masses.
-While the record buying public was casting its vote of approval by buying the single, the Vice President of the United States, Spiro Agnew, declared Brewer & Shipley as subversives, and then strong-armed the FCC to ban "One Toke" from the airwaves just as it was peaking on the charts.
-It landed Brewer & Shipley on Nixon's Enemies List, a badge of honor they wear proudly to this day.
-Even in the midst of all the fuss about the drug related lyrics, the Lawrence Welk show featured "One Toke Over The Line" in 1971.
-Check out these crazy but true stories and the video of the legendary Lawrence Welk show featuring “One Toke”.
+While the record buying public was casting its vote of approval by buying the single, the (soon to be disgraced) Vice President of the United States, Spiro Agnew, labeled Brewer & Shipley as subversives, and then strong-armed the FCC to ban "One Toke" from the airwaves just as it was peaking on the charts.
+Brewer & Shipley landed on Nixon's Enemies List, a badge of honor they wear proudly to this day.
+Even in the midst of all the fuss about the drug related lyrics, Lawrence Welk featured "One Toke Over The Line" on his show in 1971.
+Check out this bizzare story and the hysterical “One Toke” video from the Welk show.
 As Brewer & Shipley like to say, you couldn't make this stuff up.